DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

  <img width="1600" height="1000" alt="Static" src="https://github.com/user-attachments/assets/d6d1dc35-4edc-409e-874e-52c01d2a3da7" />

- On Client‑1 NIC, double‑check that it’s part of the same VNet and that it sits in the correct subnet.
+ On Client‑1 NIC, double   check that it’s part of the same VNet and that it sits in the correct subnet.
 When the machines aren’t situated together correctly they fail to discover each other or the domain.

  Disabeling The Firewall